 From 2003 onwards, Warrington's Old Age Dependency ratio has risen faster than England's.
-By 2039, Warrington's OADR is projected to be 43.8 much higher than 40.5 in England.
+By 2039, Warrington's OADR is projected to be 43.8 much higher than 40.5 in England

 There is no need for housebuilding on the suggested scale.
-Especially there is no need to use green belt land.

 According to the 2018 public health report, there are areas of poor air quality next to the motorways and main traffic routes.

 The Air Quality Action Plan was made available for public consultation which has 18 actions aimed at improving air quality including improvements to reduce traffic impact and development strategies that can mitigate the impact.

 The car dependent estates will be contributing to the current traffic problems across town including Lumb Brook (especially during the school run), Cat & Lion Traffic Lights (which backs up down London Road).
-In addition to this, if there is an accident on the motorway, the town comes to a complete standstill (as witnessed personally the other week - I couldn't get to work)!
+In addition to this, if there is an accident on the motorway, the town comes to a complete standstill.

 The Victorian swing bridges are unable to cope with the current volumes of traffic, let alone additional traffic which is absolutely not an option.
 The proposed developments will be situated within the AQMA according to Warrington Borough Council's website.